-This trace event is logged whenever an exception is entered.
-It has one argument:
+This trace event is logged whenever a machine exception occurs.
+It has three arguments:

-The exception vector number that indicates the type of exception.
+argl This argument contains the value of the exception vector number that indicates the type of exception.
 This is an index into the vector string table that is contained within the vectors file.
-For more information about the vector string table, see "Kernel String Tables" on page 13-13.
+For more infor- mation about the vector string table, see "Kernel String Tables" on page 13-14. arg2 This argument contains the value of the program counter where the exception occurred.